SINGAPORE RED CROSS SOCIETY

 Legal Status: Incorporated under the Singapore Red Cross Society Incorporation Act, (Chapter 304) on 6 April 1973.
 First established as the Singapore Branch of the British Red Cross on 30 September 1949.

-Major Partners: Lao Red Cross, Malaysian Red Crescent Society, Myanmar Red Cross Society, Philippine National Red Cross, Red Cross of Vietnam, Red Cross Society of China, Thai Red Cross Society, Timor-Leste Red Cross Society
+Major Partners: Lao Red Cross, Malaysian Red Crescent Society, Myanmar Red Cross Society, Philippine Red Cross Society, Viet Nam Red Cross Society, Red Cross Society of China, Thai Red Cross Society, Timor-Leste Red Cross

 Document library - Singapore